Ian F. Akyildiz

 He has served as associate editor for the IEEE Transactions on Information Theory (2011-2014), the IEEE Transactions on Communications (1999-2009) and the Journal of Communications & Networks (2010-2012), has guest-edited various journal special issues, and is actively involved in committees and conference organization tasks for the IEEE.
 In particular, he was Chair of the IEEE Communication Theory Technical Committee (2013-2014) and an elected member of the Board of Governors of the IEEE Communications Society (2012-2014) and he is a current member of the steering committee for the IEEE Wireless Communication Letters.
 He currently is the Area Editor for the IEEE Transactions on Wireless Communications.

-Biography: D. Soldani is one of the top experts in multi-disciplinary, transformative frontier research and innovation.
-He has been active in the Information and Communication Technology (ICT) field for more than 20 years, successfully working on 200+ Research, Innovation and Customer Services (internal, collaborative and co-funded) projects and contributing to 500+ quality deliverables (patents, papers, books, technical reports and specifications, products, services and solutions) - from strategic research and innovation strategies, business and work plans formulation to modeling, simulations, emulations and proof of concepts of innovative solutions, services and products with partners and customers.
+Dr. Soldani has been active in the ICT industry for more than 20 years, successfully working on 500+ research, innovation and customer services projects for 2G, 3G, 4G and 5G ICT systems and services, and contributing to 1000+ quality deliverables – from strategic research and innovation strategies, business and work plans formulation, to modeling, simulations, emulations and proof of concepts of innovative solutions, products and services with partners and customers, globally.

 He is currently back at Huawei Technologies, serving as Chief Technology Officer (CTO) in Australia.
 Areas of his responsibilities and expertise include, but not limited to: future wireless, network, big data value, artificial intelligence, IoT and multimedia technologies.